How-To Effectively Isolate A USB Device On Window OS

 Is There A Solution?

 There is, indeed.
 The solution to effectively isolating a USB device on a shared remote computer is the software USB Network Gate.
-USB Network Gate was developed to allow users the option of specifying that a USB device could be isolated to (only accessed by) a certain user.
+USB over Ethernet software was developed to allow users the option of specifying that a USB device could be isolated to (only accessed by) a certain user.

 In the next section, we will explain exactly how you can locate and isolate a USB device with USB Network Gate, and only provide access to it based on a specific User.